mechanicles/ruby_simple_search/README.md

 ```

 - Added block support to simple_search method, so user can extend the query as per
-  his/her requirements (Now you can operate on integer values also)
+  his/her requirements (Now you can operate on the integer values also)

 - Added specs